School of Accountancy

 - ACC 690 Current Topics in Accounting

-Data Analytics Concentration (6 credits, must be of the following)
+Data Analytics Concentration (6 credits from the following)

 - ACC 619 Information and Assurance and Analytics (3)

-- ITM 683 Business Intelligence and Data Analytics
+- TM 683 Business Intelligence and Data Analytics

 Additional Elective courses (6 credit hours)